Vacancy Announcement - Training Assistant – Programme Administration and Financial Management

 - Providing logistical support for major events;

-- Liaising with UNITAR’s Administration and Procurement Section.
+- Liaising with UNITAR’s Administration and Procurement Unit.

-- Provide support for the development of new programme areas:
+- Provide support for the development of new programme areas by:

 - Exploring new thematic areas in which GCP could become active;